 How are applications assessed?

-Expressions of interest are assessed by a panel of independent experts in the relevant fields.
+Expressions of interest are assessed by a panel of independent experts in relevant fields.
 From these, a shortlist of applicants are invited to submit a full application which is assessed by a second panel of independent experts.
-Recommendations are then made to the Minister for the Department.
+Recommendations are then made to the Head of the Australian Antarctic Division.

 When will I hear if my application has been successful?